core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Pre-Conditions ## {#ssec-pre-conditions}

-In order to protect an outgoing message in pairwise mode, the sender needs to know the public key and the Recipient ID for the recipient endpoint, as stored in the Recipient Context associated to that endpoint (see Pairwise Sender Context of {{pairwise-implementation}}).
+In order to protect an outgoing message in pairwise mode, the sender needs to know the public key and the Recipient ID for the recipient endpoint, as stored in the Recipient Context associated to that endpoint (see {{pairwise-implementation}}).

 Furthermore, the sender needs to know the individual address of the recipient endpoint.
 This information may not be known at any given point in time.
 For instance, right after having joined the group, a client may know the public key and Recipient ID for a given server, but not the addressing information required to reach it with an individual, one-to-one request.